Aleph-Alpha/intelligence-layer-sdk/src/examples/fastapi_tutorial.md

 # Tutorial: Extending a FastAPI App with the Aleph-Alpha Intelligence Layer

-In this tutorial, a basic [FastAPI](https://fastapi.tiangolo.com) app is extended with new route at which a summary for a given text can be retrieved, using the _Aleph-Alpha Intelligence Layer_ and it's _Luminous_ control models.
+In this tutorial, a basic [FastAPI](https://fastapi.tiangolo.com) app is extended with new route at which a summary for a given text can be retrieved, using the _Aleph-Alpha Intelligence Layer_, and it's _Luminous_ control models.

 The full source code for this tutorial app can be found at the end and in [src/examples/fastapi_example.py](./fastapi_example.py).